 Benefits of the Reverse Crunch

 We consider the reverse crunch a great workout to lose belly fat.
-If you’d like to tone up the excess fat on your lower abdomen, following a complete abs workout routine is essential.
+However, following a complete abs workout routine is essential if you want to tone up the excess fat on your lower abdomen.

 You could also complement this by incorporating fat-burning foods into your diet.
 Another benefit of the reverse crunch is that it targets the lower abdominals, unlike other abs exercises, while strengthening your core and putting minimal strain on your back.